Murder of Seth Rich: Lawsuit against Fox News

 In March 2018, Rich's family filed a lawsuit against Fox News, Fox reporter Malia Zimmerman, and Fox contributor Ed Butowsky, for publishing a news report about Seth Rich.
 The suit alleges that the report fueled conspiracy theories about Rich's death and caused the family emotional distress.
 Judge George B. Daniels dismissed the lawsuit in August 2018 alongside the case against Fox News from Wheeler.
 Judge Daniels ruled that, although it was reasonable for plaintiffs to believe their son's death was being used for political purposes, the plaintiffs failed to allege "intentional infliction" of emotional distress on the part of defendants, as that standard is determined under New York state law: "defamatory statements to news outlets 'fall well short of meeting the high standards for extreme and outrageous conduct.'
 They would have had to prove more extreme and persistent distress under the law."

 The United States Court of Appeals for the Second Circuit overturned the dismissal in September 2019 saying, "the Riches plausibly alleged what amounted to a campaign of emotional torture."
 In subsequent proceedings, the Rich family used information from the failed Wheeler lawsuit to support further allegations towards Fox News.
 Among that information included the level of involvement that Butowsky had in preparing and coaching the Fox News hosts in the days before they broke their version of the Seth Rich story, his hiring of Wheeler, and his meeting with Spicer.
 On October 12, 2020, Fox News reached a settlement with the Rich family.
 The terms of the settlement were not disclosed, but were reported to be in the seven figures.
 The settlement also dismissed the actions against Zimmerman and Butowsky, which eliminated the need for Fox News hosts like Hannity and Dobbs to give testimony.
 The settlement contained the provision that it had to be kept secret for a month.

-Documentary
+Documentaries

 In April 2018, the BBC broadcast the documentary Conspiracy Files: Murder in Washington examining the death of Rich and subsequent theories about the death.

 In May 2022, an episode of the Netflix documentary series Web of Make Believe: Death, Lies and the Internet examined the murder of Seth Rich, the unfounded conspiracy theories and his family.